vakabus/financnidlo/README.md

 ## Build

 To build, clone the repo and run `make build`.
-Might work only with the latest GCC.
+For compiling, both GCC and Clang can be used.
+Tested with GCC 8.2.1 and Clang 7.0.0.
+The project relies quite heavily on C++17, so it might not be possible to use much older compilers.

 The project can also be build by CMake, but it's only a secondary option to support CLion, which is not happy with simple Makefile.